xdqc/Knowledge-Bomb/README.md

 ## Data mining from Wikipedia

-### 2D Language picker based on lexical distance map
+### 2D Language picker

 The 🗺 [2D language picker](docs/lexi_map.PNG) keeps the constant position of each language no matter showing in which language setting.
 It solves the problem of one dimentional language pickers (re)ordering languages alphabetically (even non alphabetical writing system) on various positions that hard to find: **A**leman, **I**naleman, **L**ialémani, **B**ich'ahii, **C**eruman, **D**uits, **E**leman, **F**rangikos, **G**erman,  **J**erman, **K**rzyżacki, **M**jymjecko, **Н**емецкий, **N**émet, **O**lmon, **P**reisen, **R**ajch, **S**aksa, **𐌸**𐌹𐌿𐌳𐌹𐍃𐌺𐌰𐍂𐌰𐌶𐌳𐌰, **Þ**ýska, **T**ysk, **U**budage, **V**ācu, **W**eimar, **Y**oeraman, **Z**ėm, **独**逸, **德**意志, etc.

-This lexical distance map also availble in game as a cheatsheet... (hit top menubar ⌨ for hotkeys)

 [![a](docs/lexi_map_brain.PNG)](docs/lexi_map.PNG)

-Design principles:
+Design considerations:

   1. Easy to pick - align to grid
-  2. Based on lexical distance - Afrikaans, ייִדיש are placed at West Germanic of Indo-European
+  2. Language family together - Afrikaans, ייִדיש are placed at West Germanic blob
+  3. Respect relative geolocation and culture similarity
-  5. Major languages on top or bottom of their blobs that quick to be found
+  4. Major languages on top or bottom of their blobs that quick to be found
-  3. Respect relative geolocation and culture similarity within blob
-  6. Extinct languages next to major languages - Classical Chinese, Sanskrit, Aramaic, Latin, Gothic, Ænglisc
+  5. Extinct languages next to major languages - Classical Chinese, Aramaic, Sanskrit, Latin, Gothic, Ænglisc
-  4. Isolated languages look isolated - Basque, Greek, Albanian, Armenian, Chuvash, etc.
+  6. Isolated languages look isolated - Basque, Greek, Albanian, Armenian, Chuvash, etc.
   7. Screen real estate - no overlapping in most languages on 1300px minimum width
   8. Background image is only for decoration

-### Qualified Wikidata items

-A qualified article ([examples](data/sample_titles.csv)) should be a general, universal, common concept or knowledge, which satisfies these criteria:

-- With more than *20* languages versions.
-- Not a Onomatology (Anthroponymy, Taxon, Toponomastics, Hydronym, etc.), which is not a particular person, place, biota, event, chemical, astronomical object, company, product, publication, team, sport match, song, year, decade, day, unicode, etc.
-- Can be Hypernym of (`instance_of?/subclass_of*`) items above.
-- Not a disambiguation page.
+This lexical distance map 🗺 in also availble in game as a cheatsheet (hit top menubar ⌨ for hotkeys).

 ### Hypernym Hierarchy